ballinloughdentalcare/ballinloughdentalcare/content/about.md

 ## Diarmuid Twomey

 ![Diarmuid Twomey][dt]
 Diarmuid is a native of Ballincollig, Co.
-Cork.
+Cork 1.
 He graduated from University College Cork in 2003.
 He spent 5 years in London following graduation working in NHS and private practice.
 He returned to Ireland where he spent 5 years working in general practice in Galway.
 In March 2014 he returned to Cork to